jruizcabrejos/jruizcabrejos/content/post/colorful-open-access-20250429/index.md

 ## Straight from the source

-If none if these options are appealing to you, you can always ask the Corresponding Author of the article either directly through email, or send a Direct Message (DM) to the author(s) through ResearchGate or LinkedIn.
+If none if the options above are appealing to you, you can always ask the Corresponding Author of the article either directly through email, or by sending a Direct Message (DM) to the author(s) through ResearchGate or LinkedIn.

 Finally, I encourage you to pay for the article if you really want to :)

 <img src="./the-growing-inaccessibility-of-science.png" alt="Favicon">
-<figcaption>Figure X. This meme is satire and the article is, in fact, free for access.
+<figcaption>Figure 16.
+This meme is satire and the article is, in fact, free for access.
 Nevertheless, this meme has been shared everywhere and has been widespread on the internet for some years now.</figcaption>

 ## Colorful Open Access